rwaldron/nino-io/readme.md

 ### Getting Started

 Nino-IO scripts are run directly from the Linino One or Arduino Yun board.
-To get started, [install Node.js on the board](http://wiki.linino.org/doku.php?id=wiki:nodejscript):
+To get started, [install Node.js on the board](http://wiki.linino.org/doku.php?id=wiki:nodejscript).

+**IMPORTANT:** The Linino expects all user code to exist in `/opt`!
+When connecting to the board, remember to: `cd /opt`.
+This is how the `nodeyun_inst_latest.sh` installer program sets up the filesystem on the Linino's SD Card.

 ### Installation